What's Going On

 "...I just wanted to congratulate you on a really fantastic show...I was amazed at your ability to create such wonderful, funny plays with [what] you were given...I will definitely go to your next show and recommend it to all...I felt privileged to be entertained by such a gifted group!"

-Happen/Chance: The Show will be back in the summer of 2026!
+Happen/Chance: The Show will be back in the autumn of 2026!

 Happen Chance: The Show Teaser Trailer: Sancar Çalişkan